-Although there are often several top car insurance carriers, based on average premiums, customer service scores, coverages, discounts and financial strength, the best company for you will depend on a number of factors.
-Because auto insurance rates are determined by more than just driving history — your vehicle, coverage choices, age, ZIP code, marital status and credit tier can all have an impact on your rates — the best company for each driver will vary.
+Although there are often several top car insurance carriers, based on average premiums, customer service scores, coverages, discounts and financial strength, the best company for you will depend on a number of factors, and the best company for each driver will vary.
 One way to determine what company might best fit your needs is to obtain quotes from multiple carriers and compare them.

 How much will my car insurance go up after a speeding ticket?

 After a speeding ticket, your car insurance could go up, on average, between 18% to 42% depending on your age and the insurance company you are with.
 Your premium increase after a ticket could be higher or lower, depending on your personal rating factors.
 You may want to consider checking other insurance carriers or talking to your company about potential discounts to help offset the increase in your premium.

 Why does my insurance increase after a ticket?

 Insurance is based partly on risk.
 If an insurance company thinks you are likely to cause an accident in the future, they often charge you more to offset this risk.
 Insurance companies generally view speeding tickets as indications of risky driving behaviors.
 Because of this, your premium will typically increase after you receive a speeding ticket and will stay elevated for three to five years, although each company has its own guidelines.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 18-year-old and 40-year-old male and female drivers with a clean driving record, good credit and the following full coverage limits: